FedCC: Robust Federated Learning against Model Poisoning Attacks: Backgrounds and Related Works

 \subsection{Poisoning Attacks in FL}

-FL is vulnerable to poisoning attacks due to its distributed nature and the server's inability to examine dataset quality and model parameter integrity directly.
-Model poisoning is particularly destructive among various poisoning attacks, as adversaries stealthily manipulate local model parameters to maximize overall performance damage \cite{bhagoji2019analyzing, bouacida2021vulnerabilities}.
-Thus, this paper focuses on model poisoning attacks.
+FL is vulnerable to poisoning attacks due to its distributed nature, where the server cannot directly inspect dataset quality or model integrity.
+Model poisoning attacks are particularly destructive, as adversaries can stealthily manipulate local model parameters to degrade global model performance \cite{bhagoji2019analyzing, bouacida2021vulnerabilities}, and this paper focuses on such attacks.

-Model poisoning attacks allow client-side adversaries to alter local model parameters before sending them to the server.
-To avoid the global model from divergence, attackers optimize the compromised local model for both training loss and an adversarial objective, enhancing its stealthiness \cite{bouacida2021vulnerabilities, fang2020local}.
-They can also adjust model hyperparameters, such as the learning rate, local epochs, batch size, and optimization objective, to manipulate training rules before and during local training.
+In model poisoning attacks, client-side adversaries alter local model parameters before submitting them to the server.
+To avoid detection and prevent global model divergence, attackers optimize the local models for both training loss and an adversarial objective \cite{bouacida2021vulnerabilities, fang2020local}.
+For instance, A3FL \cite{zhang2024a3fl} dynamically fine-tunes backdoor triggers to make them harder to detect, while IBA \cite{nguyen2024iba} generates robust triggers using a generative network, exploiting the global model as a discriminator.
+Attackers can further manipulate hyperparameters, such as learning rate, local epochs, batch size, and regularization \cite{li20233dfed, lyu2023poisoning}, dynamically before and during local training to evade detection.
+In a similar vein, DBA \cite{xie2020dba} embedded split triggers into local training data, associating them with targeted incorrect predictions.
+Unlike centralized backdoor attacks, DBAs distribute malicious updates across multiple adversarial participants, making them harder to detect with anomaly detection techniques.

-Based on the attacker's goals, model poisoning attacks can be classified as untargeted or targeted.
-Untargeted attacks aim to degrade overall global test accuracy by manipulating compromised local models.
-In contrast, targeted attacks aim to mislead the model into misclassifying specific inputs, leaving other classes unaffected.
-This paper introduces a backdoor ability into targeted model poisoning attacks, where inputs belonging to a chosen class are intentionally misclassified to a chosen label, whereas the performance of other classes remains unaffected.
-Its added stealthiness makes the attack more challenging to detect \cite{xi2021batfl, wang2020attack}.
+Model poisoning attacks can be classified into untargeted and targeted types.
+Untargeted attacks degrade global model accuracy, while targeted attacks mislead the model to misclassify specific inputs without affecting other classes.
+Our defense mechanism mitigates both untargeted attacks by restoring global model accuracy and targeted backdoor attacks by overcoming the stealthiness and detection difficulty \cite{xi2021batfl, wang2020attack}.